Cervical Cancer Claims

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-• Invasive treatments or treatments more intense than what you should have been offered, such as unnecessary hysterectomies
+- Invasive treatments or treatments more intense than what you should have been offered, such as unnecessary hysterectomies

-• Misdiagnosis of cervical cancer
+- Misdiagnosis of cervical cancer

-• Incorrect storage of test samples, leading to false negatives
+- Incorrect storage of test samples, leading to false negatives

-• Incorrect staging of cancer
+- Incorrect staging of cancer

-• Failure to recognise the symptoms of cervical cancer
+- Failure to recognise the symptoms of cervical cancer

-Cervical cancer screenings, commonly known as a smear test, are a way for health professionals to prevent the development of cancer by checking the health of the cervix and looking for signs of potential risk.
+Cervical cancer screenings, commonly known as smear tests, are a way for health professionals to prevent the development of cancer by checking the health of the cervix and looking for signs of potential risk.
 Screenings are offered to those with a cervix and aged between 25 and 64.
 It is vital at this stage that your medical professional interprets the results accurately to prevent any delays in treatment early on.

 Cervical Cancer And Negligent Treatment

-• Location of the cancer in the cervix
+- Location of the cancer in the cervix

-• Cervix size
+- Cervix size

-• If the cervical cancer has spread anywhere else in the body
+- If the cervical cancer has spread anywhere else in the body

 Patient Claim Line are here for your cervical cancer claim

-For additional resources and advice, you’re welcome to visit our claim relating FAQs for further information and support.
+We have dealt with many cervical cancer negligence claims and we understand just how devastating a diagnosis of cervical cancer can be.
+For additional resources and advice, you’re welcome to visit our claim-related FAQs for further information and support.

 Support